Dawes (lunar crater)

 Dawes is a lunar impact crater located in the wide straight between Mare Serenitatis and Mare Tranquilitatis.
-To its southwest lies the larger crater Plinius, and to its northeast sits the Mons Argaeus mountain rise.
-It is named after British astronomer William Rutter Dawes.
+To its southwest lies the larger crater Plinius, and just to its northeast sits the Mons Argaeus mountain rise.
+Several instances of lunar transient phenomenon have been reported in association with this crater.

+This crater is named after British astronomer William Rutter Dawes (1799-1868).
+His name was included with the lunar nomenclature of William R. Birt and John Lee during the 19th century.
+Its designation was officially adopted by the International Astronomical Union in 1935.